1/31/2025

 speaker

 I was just going to say on paper, Holman's done exceptionally well.
 I'm just trying to understand what you attribute the strong performance in the paper business to and how should we think about it going forward?
-Is it the what you've talked about the gap between um you know old newsprint and recycled fiber and energy costs on the continent versus how much has been being able to to run your business with low operating rates i mean should we expect if energy prices come down and recycled fiber come down then obviously the margins of the paper division come down with it or can you maintain stronger performance throughout the future just because of your own self-help running the business with low operating rates.
-I'm just wondering how big a factor is the cost versus your own internal actions have made.
+Is it the what you've talked about the gap between um you know old newsprint and recycled fiber and energy costs on the continent versus how much has been being able to to run your business with low operating rates i mean should we expect if energy prices come down and recycled fiber come down then obviously the margins of the paper division come down with it or can you maintain you know, stronger performance throughout the future just because of, you know, your own self-help running the business with low operating rates.
+I'm just wondering, you know, how big a factor is the cost versus your own internal actions have made.

 speaker